-ON , 20 , or on any da ate thereafter, the Bonds of this series maturing or and after $\underline{}$, 20 $\underline{}$ may be redeem ed prior to their scheduled maturities, at the option of the Board, with f unds derived from any availab le and lawful source, as a whole, or in part, and, i in part, the particula ar Bonds, or portions thereof, t o be redeemed shall be selected and designated by - nay be redeemed only in an integral multiple o ed for redemption; provided, that during any period lly by a book entry at a securities depository for th naturity and bearing the same interest rate are to b • and bearing such interest rate shall be selected in accordance with the e arrangements between the B oard and the securities depository. redemption by lot p , 20 are subject to mandatory sinking fund g amounts, on the following dates and at a price of Bonds Maturing , 20 Redemption Date Principal Amount , 20 , 20H \$ , 20н \$H HFinal Maturity
+ON , 20 , or on any ua ite dicrearter, the bonds of this se rics maturing on and after , 20 may be redeem ed prior to their scheduled maturit ties, at the option of the Board, with fur nds derived from any availab le and lawful source, as a whole, o or in part, and, if in part, the particular Bonds, or portions thereof, to o be redeemed shall be selected ar nd designated by the Board (provided that a portion of a Bond m nay be redeemed only in an inte gral multiple of \$5,000), at par and ac crued interest to the date fixe ed for redemption; provided, that d luring any period in which ownership o of the Bonds is determined on ly by a book entry at a securities d lepository for the Bonds, if fewer than a all of the Bonds of the same n naturity and bearing the same inte rest rate are to be redeemed, the partice ular Bonds of such maturity and bearing such interest rate sha all be selected in accordance with the arrangements between the B oard and the securities depository y. or to maturity in the followin rest to the redemption date. g amounts, on the following dates s and at a price of Bonds Maturing , 20 Redemption Date Principal Amount , 20 \$ , 20H Н HFinal Maturity